This list is subject to change according to the interests of the group and the direction our conversations take.

 Review list of departments and programs classified as Humanities and as Social Sciences at Princeton.

-How are DH scholars revising our understandings of the origins of DH as a discipline to include forgotten figures and the problematic origins of bureaucratic technologies?
+How are DH scholars revising our understanding of DH’s history to include forgotten figures, war machines, and bulletin boards?
 What did analog, manual approaches to quantification look like in the past?
 What was the state of “Big Tent” DH c.
 2012?
-As we read about the use of older computing technologies, we’ll learn how to use the Unix command line and perform exploratory data analysis using a text-based program called VisiData.
+As we read about the use of older computing technologies, we’ll learn how to use the Unix command line.

 Rabea Kleymann et al., “Foreword to Special Issue on ‘Theorytellings: Epistemic Narratives in the Digital Humanities,’” Cultural Analytics 7, no. 4 (November 2022).